hhoke/blog/IT_diaries_gradual.md

 Now, let's talk tactics.

 Police misconduct increasingly makes the news, so many of you may already have heard about the Minimum Use of Force principle.
-This is like the IT version of that.
+My main tactic is like the IT version of that.
 Let's say you want to shut down an old compute cluster and want users to make the transition in a timely fashion.
 Here's a framework for doing this that showcases the Gradually Escalating Intensity principle.